 As a Wolverine wrestler (1981-82, 1984-85), McFarland compiled one of the most impressive careers in the program's history.
 His 166-24-4 career record ranks third to John Fisher (183 wins) and Otto Olson (175), while his 48 wins during the 1983-84 season are the most recorded by a Michigan wrestler in a single season.
 During McFarland's Michigan career, the Wolverines became one of the top teams in the Big Ten Conference and finished among the top 25 at the NCAA Championships in each of his seasons.
 Serving team captain in each of his final two seasons, McFarland helped lead the Wolverines to a fifth-place finish at the 1985 NCAA Championships.
 McFarland put together a four-time All-America career and was a two-time NCAA finalist at 126 pounds (1984, '85).
 He finished fifth (1981) and sixth (1982) in his first two national championship appearances.

 McFarland is one of only six Michigan wrestlers to earn All-America honors in each of his four seasons, and, at the time of his accomplishment, was only the 27th wrestler in NCAA Division I wrestling history to achieve such distinction.
-His 18-7 career record is tied for third at U-M for most wins at the NCAA Championships.
+His 18-7 career record is tied for fourth at U-M for most wins at the NCAA Championships.
 McFarland won the Big Ten crown in 1984, and reached the conference finals all four seasons.
-His 10-3 mark at the conference championship is tied for 10th all-time in U-M wrestling history.
 McFarland also won the prestigious Midlands Championship in 1982 and 1983.

 After completing his Michigan eligibility, McFarland embarked on a successful international wrestling career.
 He was the silver medalist at the 1986 World Championships in Budapest, Hungary.
 McFarland captured the 1987 Tblisi Tournament bronze medal before winning the 1988 World Cup Championship, where he defeated the Soviet Union's World Champion Hazar Isiev in the gold-medal match.
 McFarland was also named the Outstanding Wrestler of the 1988 USA-USSR dual meet in Orlando, Fla.